 - Arthritis of the spine

 The initial treatment of symptoms generated by nerve compression should be conservative therapies, which include:

 - Pain medication, which may include over-the-counter or prescription drugs

 - Application of hot and cold compresses

 If conservative measures fail to treat your compressed nerve symptoms, there are surgical options aimed at treating neural compression.
 To lessen unnecessary trauma to normal tissue, and to minimize surgical risk, the least invasive effective surgical technique should be employed.
-Currently, the least invasive form of spine surgery is minimally invasive spine surgery, such as the procedures performed at Laser Spine Institute, to treat compressed nerves and other spine conditions.
-Our minimally invasive decompression, and in severe cases, stabilization surgeries, are often the clinically appropriate first choice and provide many advantages versus open neck or back surgery, such as smaller incisions and faster recovery times.^ Contact us today for a review of your MRI report or CT scan and for more information concerning compressed nerves.
+Currently, the least invasive form of spine surgery is minimally invasive spine surgery, such as the procedures performed at Laser Spine Institute to treat compressed nerves and other spine conditions.

 At Laser Spine Institute, our minimally invasive decompression, and in severe cases, stabilization surgeries are performed through a small incision that is muscle-sparing and provides many advantages versus traditional open neck or back surgery, such as less bleeding, lower risk of complication and faster recovery times.^ Contact us today for more information concerning our minimally invasive compressed nerve procedures.